-An additional variable, called answer, has been created, this was not needed but it has been used to store the string secret and then used appropriately in the condition for the selection structure.
+An additional variable, called Answer, has been created, this was not needed but it has been used to store the string "secret" and then used appropriately in the condition for the selection structure (the case is ignored).

 The condition in the selection structure is not the most obvious one to use but, as the order of the two outputs is correct for this condition, it is logically equivalent to the fully correct answer shown on the specimen mark scheme.